decredcommunity/outreach/pr-materials-march-2020.md

 ## Decred Firsts: Actions Speak Louder than Words

 For the last 4+ years, Decred has been building one of the most advanced cryptocurrencies.
-Founded by early Bitcoin developers who wanted to stay true to crypto’s decentralized ideals, Decred is a project that puts governance and individual sovereignty first.
+Founded by early Bitcoin developers who wanted to stay true to crypto's decentralized ideals, Decred is a project that puts governance and individual sovereignty first.

 Beyond espousing decentralized ideals, Decred has self-funded and built (or passed proposals for) some significant industry firsts: